 It also usually includes speaking to oneself to "think out loud" versus sorting out thoughts before speaking.
 Written communication for this type of learner usually consists of abbreviated words and short chats, not long conversations.

-Reading and writing (Read/Write Learning Style) -Usually this includes any manuals, slide shows, video tutorials, and photographs that does not require symbols in place of words.
+3. Reading and writing (Read/Write Learning Style) -Usually this includes any manuals, slide shows, video tutorials, and photographs that do not require symbols in place of words.

-Hands-on or experiential training (Kinesthetic Learning Style) -This one typically involves a more interactive experience on site.
+4. Hands-on or experiential training (Kinesthetic Learning Style) - This one typically involves a more interactive experience on-site.
 However, it also could include simulations of a real environment.

-The key here to encouraging you to use senses of touch, hearing or taste to actively connect with what you are studying if you prefer experiential education over online learning.
+The key here to encourage you to use senses of touch, hearing or taste to actively connect with what you are studying if you prefer experiential education over online learning.

 Some online software and cloud-based classes classify as kinesthetic resources, and 52 percent of 1,000 adults surveyed said they prefer this hands-on learning style.